Deonte Thompson

-Deonte Thompson (born February 14, 1989) is a former American football wide receiver.
-He played college football at the University of Florida, where he was a member of a BCS National Championship team.
+Deonte Thompson (born February 14, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Florida Gators and was a member of their 2009 BCS National Championship team.
 Thompson was signed by the Baltimore Ravens as an undrafted free agent in 2012.

-Early years
+Early life

 Thompson was born in the small agricultural town of Belle Glade, Florida.
 He attended Glades Central High School in Belle Glade, where he played for the Glades Central Raiders high school football team.
 As a senior in 2006, he helped lead the Raiders to a Class 3A state football championship with 30 receptions for 504 yards and eight touchdowns, despite missing five games with a foot injury.
 In the state championship game, he rushed for 82 yards and two touchdowns.

 Thompson also ran in the 100-meter and 200-meter events for the Glades Central track and field team.
 He won the 100 meters at the 2007 Western Conference Meet, with a career-best time of 10.47 seconds.
 In the finals of the 2007 FHSAA 2A Region 4, he earned first place in both the 100 meters and the 200 meters.
 He ran a career-best time of 21.29 seconds in the 200 meters as a senior.